ccxdev/cn-func/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the CC0 1.0 Universal (CC0 1.0) Public Domain Dedication.
+You can see the license [here](LICENSE).